-The Canada India Research Centre for Learning and Engagement's (CIRCLE) activities and resource mobilization are organized around five inter-connected core areas which are themselves anchored around three pillars—research, learning and engagement.
-CIRCLE’s vision, program areas, and priorities are consistent with the University’s goal to Improve Life, and with a number of the themes and areas of focus identified in the University's Strategic Framework.
-These core program areas are intentionally broad to be inclusive of a wide range of research interests, needs, and potential activities.
+The Canada India Research Centre for Learning and Engagement's (CIRCLE) activities and resource mobilization are organized around five inter-connected core areas that are themselves anchored around three pillars—research, learning and engagement.
+CIRCLE’s vision, program areas and priorities are consistent with the University’s goal to Improve Life, and with a number of the themes and areas of focus identified in the University's Strategic Framework.
+These core program areas are intentionally broad to be inclusive of a wide range of research interests, needs and potential activities.

 Catalyzing interdisciplinary and cutting-edge research

 Bringing together thinkers from diverse fields to generate big ideas that will lead to innovative interdisciplinary research on India and the Indian diaspora.

 Intentionally connecting with a growing network of researchers, students, community members and other actors to create and share knowledge.